SaraMansori/CodeWars/README.md

 # CodeWars
-A repo to upload all the Codewars challenges solved
+A repo to upload all the Code Wars challenges solved